NeekoNeeko/PortfolioSample/README.md

 # PortfolioSample
-W3school sample portfolio created using HTML and CSS
+W3school sample portfolio created using **HTML** and **CSS**

+## :smiley: This sample portfolio only serves as a practice tool for deployment.
+Any user can freely modify or use it.